Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 What Are Pizza Stones Made Of?

-As with everything else, pizza stones are available in a wide array of shapes, structures, and sizes.
+As with everything else, pizza stones are available in various shapes, structures, and sizes.
 Pizza stones are made from various materials like clay, granite, cast iron, cordierite, granite, marble, and more.

 Are you wondering what are pizza stones made of?
 But which among these options is the best pizza stone material?
 And which one should you invest in?